eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 #### 5.2.3 Pseudonym Attestation

 The term 'attestation' is here used differently than elsewhere in the ARF.
 In this context, the attestation is not about attributes of the User, but rather about attributes of the Authenticator.
-The attestation serves to ensure the Relying Party that they are talking with an Authenticator with certain attributes.
+The attestation serves to ensure the Relying Party that they are talking with an Authenticator with certain properties.
 The attestation often takes the form of a signature on the challenge as well as some other contextual data.

 In [W3C WebAuthn], five different types of attestations are mentioned: